Paul Steinhardt: Bouncing and cyclic cosmology

 The cyclic model may naturally explain why the cosmological constant is exponentially small and positive, compared to the enormous value expected by quantum gravity theories.
-The cosmological constant might begin large, as expected, but then slowly decay over the course of many cycles to the tiny value observed today.
+The cosmological constant might begin large, as expected, but then might slowly decay over the course of many cycles to the tiny value observed today.

 The discovery of the Higgs field at the Large Hadron Collider (LHC) may provide added support for the cyclic model.
 Evidence from the LHC suggests that the current vacuum may decay in the future, according to calculations made by Steinhardt, Turok and Itzhak Bars.
-The decay of the current vacuum is required by the cyclic model in order to end the current phase of expansion, contract, bounce and a new era of expansion; the Higgs provides a possible mechanism of decay that can be tested.
-The Higgs field is a viable candidate for the field that drives the cycles of expansion and contraction.
+The decay of the current vacuum is required by the cyclic model in order to end the current phase of expansion, contract, bounce and begin a new era of expansion; the Higgs provides a possible mechanism of decay that can be tested.
+The Higgs field is a viable candidate for the field that drives the cycles of expansion and contraction, and this may ultimately be testable.